 the scriptaural project

-The Scriptaural Project is a long-form journey through a selection of ancient texts known as The Bible.
+A long-form journey through a selection of ancient texts known as the Bible.

 the podcast